 Inception (Szegedy et al., 2015), a.k.a.
 GoogLeNet, breaks with the strict sequential structure of earlier networks, and performs multiple convolutions on parallel branches with different kernel sizes and fuses their results back together.
 With 21 levels of convolutions, training it is more difficult, requiring intermediate supervision throughout the network, attaching auxiliary classication heads branching out from different layers, giving more direct gradient flow to early layers.
-One application of the Inception network today is in computing the Inception Score (Salimans et al., 2016), an evaluation metric for image generation methods.
+One application of the Inception network today is in computing the Inception Score (Salimans et al., 2016) and Fréchet Inception Distance (Heusel et al., 2017) evaluation metrics for image generation methods.